Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S, M (a twig from a tree that has been struck by lightning)
 **Duration:** Concentration, up to 1 minute

 A beam of crackling, blue energy lances out toward a creature within range, forming a sustained arc of lightning between you and the target.
 Make a ranged spell attack against that creature.
-On a hit, the target takes 1d12 lightning damage, and on each of your turns for the duration, you can use your action to deal 1d12 lightning damage to the target automatically.
-The spell ends if you use your action to do anything else.
+On a hit, the target takes 1d12 lightning damage, and on each of your turns for the duration, you can use your :rsc-action: **Action** to deal 1d12 lightning damage to the target automatically.
+The spell ends if you use your :rsc-action: **Action** to do anything else.
 The spell also ends if the target is ever outside the spell's range or if it has total cover from you.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the initial damage increases by 1d12 for each slot level above 1st.